 Posted inAlberta Politics

 Posted inBestsellers

-Here is the list of the top 10 fiction and non-fiction titles sold in Edmonton for the week ended June 24, 2018, compiled by Audreys Books and provided by the Book Publishers Association of Alberta.
-Last week’s fiction bestseller, missed during a short vacation by your blogger, was The Home for Wayward parrots by Darusha […]
+Here are the lists of the top 10 fiction and non-fiction titles sold in Edmonton during the week ended March 10, 2019.
+The lists are compiled by Audreys Books and provided by the Book Publishers Association of Alberta.
+EDMONTON FICTION BESTSELLERS 1.
+What We Buried – Kate A. Boorman * 2.
+Apostrophes VIII: Nothing is But You and […]

+Posted inAlberta Politics